-Coming soon: Host a seminar for Next Wave investors
+Host a seminar for Next Wave investors with these two options

-Equips you with a turnkey, 30-minute presentation—complete with speaker notes—for use with Next Wave investors in your region.
-This includes a jargon-free, new way of approaching ESG—a critically important, but often misunderstood, issue for Next Wave investors.
+A turnkey, 30-minute presentation that includes a jargon-free, new way of approaching ESG–a critically important, but often misunderstood, issue for Next Wave investors.

 Discover key insights to better serve the Next Wave

-A presentation about the attitudes and needs of Next Wave investors, which are markedly different than current clients in terms of goals, communication style, and financial professional expectations.
+A presentation about the attitudes and needs of Next Wave investors, which are markedly different from current clients in terms of goals, communication style, and financial professional expectations.